90adityaCode/JS-Question-Answer/README.md

 function sum(...nums) {
   return nums.reduce((acc, n) => acc + n, 0);
 }
 38. What are iterators and generators in JavaScript and what are they used for?
 (Advanced)
 Explanation:

 Iterator: An object that provides a sequence via next().
 Generator: A function that can pause (yield) and resume.
 Example:

-javascript
-Copy
-Edit
+JavaScript
 function* generator() {
   yield 1;
   yield 2;
 }
 const gen = generator();
 gen.next(); // {value:1, done:false}
 39. Explain the difference between mutable and immutable objects in JavaScript (Intermediate)
 Explanation:

 Mutable: Can be changed (e.g., Objects, Arrays).
 Immutable: Cannot be changed once created (e.g., Strings, Numbers).
 40. What is the difference between a Map object and a plain object in JavaScript?
 (Basic)
 Explanation:

 Map allows keys of any type and preserves insertion order.
 Plain object keys are always strings or symbols.
 41. What are the differences between Map/Set and WeakMap/WeakSet in JavaScript?
 (Basic)
 Explanation:

-WeakMap/WeakSet hold weak references — keys must be objects and don't prevent garbage collection.
+WeakMap/WeakSet hold weak references — Keys must be objects and don't prevent garbage collection.
 42. Why might you want to create static class members in JavaScript?
 (Intermediate)
 Explanation: Static members belong to the class itself, not instances.

 Use Case:

 Utility methods (e.g., Math.random()).
 43. What are Symbols used for in JavaScript?
 (Intermediate)
 Explanation: Symbols are unique, immutable identifiers, often used for private object properties.

 44. What are server-sent events?
 (Advanced)
 Explanation: A way to push updates from server to client over HTTP connection (EventSource API).

 45. What are JavaScript object property flags and descriptors?
 (Advanced)
 Explanation: Controls property behavior — writable, enumerable, configurable.

 Example:

-javascript
-Copy
-Edit
+JavaScript
 Object.defineProperty(obj, 'key', {
   writable: false
 });
 46. What are JavaScript object getters and setters for?
 (Intermediate)
 Explanation: Custom behavior when accessing or setting properties.

 Example:

-javascript
-Copy
-Edit
+JavaScript
 const obj = {
   get name() { return 'value'; },
   set name(val) { console.log(val); }
 };
 47. What are proxies in JavaScript used for?
 (Advanced)
 Explanation: Proxies intercept operations on objects (get, set, etc.).

 Use Case:

 Validation, debugging, auto-populating properties.
 48. What tools and techniques do you use for debugging JavaScript code?
 (Intermediate)
 Tools:

-Chrome DevTools
+Chrome DevTools.

-Console.log

-Debugger statement

-Breakpoints
+console.log.
+debugger statement.
+Breakpoints.

-Source maps
+Source maps.
 49. What are workers in JavaScript used for?
 (Advanced)
 Explanation: Workers run scripts in background threads to avoid blocking the main thread.

-Example:
+Examples:

-Web Workers
+Web Workers.

-Service Workers
+Service Workers.
 50. How does JavaScript garbage collection work?
 (Advanced)

-Explanation: Automatic memory management — JS engine frees memory occupied by objects no longer reachable.
+Explanation: Automatic memory management — JavaScript engine frees memory occupied by objects no longer reachable.

 Use Case: